This is the first post on this topic. The entire series consists of these posts:

 6. The newly registered targets (servers) should appear after reloading the Deployment groups page.

 7. Assign tags.
 The below screenshot shows a possible setup for two environments (staging and production) where each environment has two targets (one for hosting apps – websites and windows services and one for databases).
-Another approach is to create a deployment group for each environment, in which case there is no need to add environment-specific tags so the required tags will be service, web and database.
+Another approach is to create a deployment group for each environment, in which case there is no need to add environment-specific tags so the required tags will be service

 Detailed documentation can be found here.